leiachung41/leiachung41.github.io/README.md

 ## 11. <a href="https://leiachung41.github.io/prePF/Cat_Clicker/CatClicker_Premium_V2/index_P_v2.html" target="_blank">Cat Clicker</a>
 - Key Points: **HTML, CSS, JavaScript, jQuery, MVO pattern**
 - GitHub folder: <a href="https://github.com/leiachung41/prePF/tree/master/Cat_Clicker/" target="_blank">prePF/Cat_Clicker/</a>
 - Description: This project consists of 5 versions of cat clicker.
-It is a simple application that when you clicks a cat, counts the cat's clicks.
+It is a simple application that counts the cat's clicks when you clicks a cat.
 Also, It saves click counts and shows in the application.

 ## 12. <a href="https://leiachung41.github.io/prePF/Build_a_Portfolio_Site/index.html" target="_blank">Build a Portfolio Site</a>
 - Key Points: **HTML, CSS, Grunt, Responsive web**